Speakers

 What makes us vibrate?

 How do our vocal cords work?
-Why do standing waves occur in a tube that is open on both sides when you hit it with the flat of your hand?
-Why does a flute produce sounds when it is blown into it and a garden hose does not?
+Why do standing waves occur in a pipe that is open at both ends when you hit it with the flat of your hand?
+Why do sounds come out of a flute when you blow into it but not out of a garden hose?
 Can you still make music with a garden hose?
-Does a piano really only have 88 tones?
+Does a piano really only produce 88 notes?
 These and other questions about music and acoustics are answered and explained in an entertaining way using numerous simple experiments.

 Duration: 70 minutes